skchronicles/RNA-seek/README.md

 > Warning: This section contains FTP links for downloading each reference file.
 Open the link in a new tab to start a download.

 #### 2.3 Dependencies
-**Requires:** `singularity>=3.5`  `snakemake>=5.24`.
+**Requires:** `singularity>=3.5`  `snakemake>=5.24`

 Snakemake and singularity must be installed on the target system.
 Snakemake orchestrates the execution of each step in the pipeline.
 To guarantee reproducibility, each step relies on pre-built images from [DockerHub](https://hub.docker.com/orgs/nciccbr/repositories).
 Snakemake uses singaularity to pull these images onto the local filesystem prior to job execution, and as so, snakemake and singularity are the only two dependencies.

-### 3. Run RNA-seek pipeline

-#### 3.1 Getting Started
+#### 2.4 Installation
 Please clone this repository to your local filesystem using the following command:
 ```bash
 # Clone Repository from Github